Chartres Cathedral

-Chartres Cathedral (Cathédrale Notre-Dame de Chartres, lit.
-Cathedral of Our Lady of Chartres) is a Catholic cathedral in Chartres, France, about 80 km southwest of Paris, and is the seat of the Bishop of Chartres.
+Chartres Cathedral (Cathédrale Notre-Dame de Chartres) is a Catholic cathedral in Chartres, France, about 80 km southwest of Paris, and is the seat of the Bishop of Chartres.
 Dedicated in honour of the Virgin Mary ('Our Lady'), it was mostly constructed between 1194 and 1220.
 It stands on the site of at least five cathedrals that have occupied the site since the Diocese of Chartres was formed as an episcopal see in the 4th century.
 It is one of the best-known and most influential examples of High Gothic and Classic Gothic architecture.
 It was built above earlier Romanesque basements, while its north spire is more recent (1507–1513) and is built in the more ornate Flamboyant style.

 "[O]ne of the most beautiful and historically significant cathedrals in all of Europe," it was designated a World Heritage Site by UNESCO in 1979, which called it "the high point of French Gothic art" and a "masterpiece".

 The cathedral has been well-preserved and restored: the majority of the original stained glass windows survive intact, while the architecture has seen only minor changes since the early 13th century.
 The building's exterior is dominated by heavy flying buttresses which allowed the architects to increase the window size significantly, while the west end is dominated by two contrasting spires – a 105-metre (349 ft) plain pyramid completed around 1160 and the 113-metre (377 ft) Flamboyant (late Gothic) spire on top of an older tower.
 Its three great façades are adorned with hundreds of sculpted figures illustrating key theological themes and narratives.

 Since at least the 12th century the cathedral has been an important destination for travellers.
 It attracts large numbers of Christian pilgrims, many of whom come to venerate its famous relic, the Sancta Camisa, said to be the tunic worn by the Virgin Mary at Christ's birth, as well as large numbers of secular tourists who come to admire the cathedral's architecture and art.
 A venerated Black Madonna statue enshrined within was crowned by Pope Pius IX on 31 May 1855.